ouspg/CompSec/Lab5.Introduction_to_Shellcoding/Tutorials/Tutorial3B_Radare2_and_gadgets.md

 0xf7faf000 # 0xf7fb0000 - usr     4K s rw- /lib/i386-linux-gnu/libc-2.27.so
 ```

 This is the section, which shows libc parts in memory.
 We are interested about first address, which is the start.
-Let's calculate offset:
+If we look now the selected memory address, it is outside of scope libc, it's from some other library.
+We should have scrolled more to top, to get better alternative inside from libc, so the offset we are calculating is general for libc, not for this precise system.

+Let's calculate offset for this address anyway, it works at this situation:

 ```shell
 [0x56555586]> ?X 0xf7febdff -  0xf7dd7000